A more prosperous and fairer future for island communities ?

 The commitments contained in the ‘Empowering Scotland’s Island Communities’ prospectus and in the Community Empowerment (Scotland) Act have made clear the Scottish Government’s support for the principles of subsidiarity.

 However, what form would devolved power to the island take?
-The Scottish Islands Federation would like to see more power to island development trusts, island community Councils and island community benefit organisation alongside councils.
-The vision contained within the 3 island councils’ document Our Islands, Our future’ is far reaching, but it may not have reach grass roots organisations as much as it should have.
+The Scottish Islands Federation would like to see more power to island development trusts, island community Councils and island community benefit organisations alongside councils.

 Giving islands more powers over the seabed surrounding them would be a great start in any case.
 More power to protect their fragile environment, marine and otherwise would also be very desirable.